Why is vegan cheese so bad, you ask?

 - Homemade vegan cheeses

-So if you’re craving cheese and wishing your vegan block had a healthier list of ingredients and a tastier flavour profile, then this post is for you.
+So if you’re craving cheese or wishing your vegan block tasted more like dairy and had a healthier nutritional profile, then this post is for you.

-Why is Hard Style Vegan Cheese so Bad?
+Why is Hard-Style Commercial Vegan Cheese so Bad?

 - Most hard-style commercial vegan cheeses are made from a mix of coconut oil, a form of starch, and carrageenan, which often provide no nutritional benefit and no protein.